Stop! Your Lease Extension in Anstey Could Be FREE

 If you are facing a significant premium because your lease in Anstey has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Anstey lease extension
+Main reasons to commence your Anstey lease extension

 Increase your lease and increase your Anstey property value

-An extended lease is almost the same value as a freehold
+Anstey property with a lease extension is almost the same value as a freehold

-Lenders may not lend with a short lease
+Mortgage lenders may not finance a property on a short lease

 Lender Requirement